-During the summer of 2023, The Andersons Centre (Andersons) has compiled an Agricultural Grants Tracker (compendium) to summarise the grant schemes that are available to UK farmers that could be potentially used to purchase products and services that NZ companies supply to the UK.
-In autumn 2023, it is planned to add the grant schemes that are available in the Republic of Ireland (Ireland).
+Since the summer of 2023, The Andersons Centre (Andersons) has been updating an Agricultural Grants Tracker (compendium) to summarise the grant schemes that are available to UK farmers that could be potentially used to purchase products and services that NZ companies supply to the UK.
+In late 2023, the grant schemes that are available in the Republic of Ireland (Ireland) have also been tracked.